 According to the total area, Jugovzhodna Slovenija is the largest region in Slovenia.
 It covers 2,675 square kilometres and is about 6 times larger than our smallest region Zasavska.
-Jugovzhodna Slovenija had 7% of Slovenia’s population in 2019.
-With 54 people per square kilometre, Jugovzhodna Slovenija was the third least densely populated region.
-The age structure of the population in this region was favourable as the share of young people (aged 0–14) was the highest among regions, namely 16.2%.
-This region was one of three regions that in 2019 recorded natural increase (0.7 per 1,000 population).
-Natural increase was also recorded in Osrednjeslovenska and Gorenjska.
-Eleven children per 1,000 people were born here in 2019.
-The mean age of first-time mothers was among the lowest in Slovenia (28.6 years); it was only lower in Koroška.
-If we compare statistical regions according to achieved level of education of the population, Jugovzhodna Slovenija was ranked among regions with the less favourable educational structure of the population.
-26% of the population in this region had basic education or less.
-In 2019, this region stood out in terms of the highest number of convicted persons (adults and minors) per 1,000 population (4.3).
+Jugovzhodna Slovenija had 7% of Slovenia’s population in 2020.
+With 55 people per square kilometre, it was the third least densely populated region.
+The age structure of the population in this region was favourable as the share of young people (aged 0–14) was the highest among regions, namely 16.4%.
+The mean age of the population was the second lowest with almost 43 years.
+This region together with Gorenjska recorded the second highest natural increase in 2020.
+It was 1.5 per 1.000 population.
+Ten children per 1,000 people were born here in 2020, the most in the country.
+The mean age of mothers was the lowest (30.3 years).
+The mean age of first-time mothers was the second lowest (28.7 years).
+The educational structure of the population in Jugovzhodna Slovenija was less favourable than in other regions.
+26% of the population aged 15+ in this region had basic education or less.
+In 2020, this region stood out in terms of the highest number of convicted persons (adults and minors) per 1,000 population (3.3).

-In 2019, the employment rate in Jugovzhodna Slovenija was 68.5%, third highest among the regions.
-This means that 68.5% of working age population in this region was in employment, i.e. in paid employment or self-employed.
-The difference in the employment rate between men and women was the second highest among regions.
-The employment rate for men (73.5%) was 10.5 percentage points higher than the employment rate for women (63.0%).
-In addition to the Osrednjeslovenska statistical region, Jugovzhodna Slovenija was the only region with average monthly net earnings higher than the national average; in 2019, they amounted to EUR 1,149.
-In Jugovzhodna Slovenija it was higher by 1.4% and in Osrednjeslovenska by 8.6%.
-GDP per capita was the second highest in the country (EUR 23,096); it represented 7% of the national GDP.
+The employment rate in Jugovzhodna Slovenija in 2020 was 68%, meaning that 68% of working age population in this region was in employment, i.e. in paid employment or self-employed.
+In addition to Osrednjeslovenska, Jugovzhodna Slovenija was the only region with average monthly net earnings higher than the national average; in 2020, they amounted to EUR 1,222.
+In Jugovzhodna Slovenija it was higher by 1% and in Osrednjeslovenska by 9%.
+In 2020, the region recorded the highest disposable income per capita (EUR 13,547).
+GDP per capita was the second highest in the country (EUR 22,388).
+The region’s GDP represented 7% of the national GDP.
 Industry contributed the highest share to the regional gross value added (54%).
-On average, 455 kg of municipal waste per capita was generated in the region, 64 less than on average in Slovenia.
-Less municipal waste per capita was generated in Koroška (22 kg less per capita).
+On average, 422 kg of municipal waste per capita was generated in the region, 67 less than on average in Slovenia.
+Less municipal waste per capita was generated in Koroška (21 kg less per capita).